Battle of Bannockburn: Background

-The English could not ignore this challenge and prepared and equipped a substantial campaign.
-Edward II requested from England, Wales and Ireland 2,000 heavily armoured cavalry and 25,000 infantry, many of whom were likely armed with longbows.
-It is estimated no more than half the infantry actually arrived, but the English army was still by far the largest ever to invade Scotland.
-The Scottish army probably numbered around 6,000 men, including no more than 500 mounted forces.
-Unlike the English, the Scottish cavalry was probably unequipped for charging enemy lines and suitable only for skirmishing and reconnaissance.
+The English could not ignore this challenge, and prepared and equipped a substantial campaign.
+Edward II requested from England, Wales and Ireland 2,000 heavily armoured cavalry and 13,000 infantry.
+It is estimated that no more than half the infantry actually arrived, but the English army was still by far the largest ever to invade Scotland.
+The Scottish army probably numbered around 7,000 men, including no more than 500 mounted troops.
+Unlike the English, the Scottish cavalry was probably not equipped for charging enemy lines and suitable only for skirmishing and reconnaissance.
 The Scottish infantry was likely armed with axes, swords and pikes, and included only a few bowmen.

-The precise numerical advantage of the English forces relative to the Scottish forces is unknown, but modern researchers estimate that the Scottish faced English forces one-and-a-half to two or three times their size.
+The precise numerical advantage of the English forces relative to the Scottish forces is unknown, but modern researchers estimate that the Scottish faced English forces one-and-a-half to three times their number.